Paradises Lost

 libretto by Marcia Johnson

 Paradises Lost, a 2002 science fiction novella by Ursula K. Le Guin, tells the story of the Discovery, on a 200-year voyage to explore and colonize a planet known as New Earth, or Shindychew.
 The ship is almost perfectly self-contained and self-sustaining, and life aboard is lively and comfortable.
 Hsing and Luis, members of the fifth generation, born during the voyage, know no other life, no other world.
-They see their purpose as keeping things going till the ship lands, many years from now.
+They see their purpose as keeping things going til the ship lands, many years from now.
 They confront the followers of Bliss, and plots arise on both sides: those who want to land on the planet and those who want to travel through heaven forever, in Bliss.
 When the voyage is unexpectedly shortened, conflict becomes crisis.

 Major roles:

-Hsing, a young woman
+Hsing, a young woman soprano

 Luis, a young man baritone